xoxzo/blog.xoxzo.com/content/The Way We Work/oka-team-camp-2019-en.md

 # Spring 2019 is here

-The Spring Team Camp is an important ocassion for Xoxzo.
+The Spring Team Camp is an important occassion for Xoxzo.
 It is a time when we discuss how we did in the previous year, what we plan to do and where do we want to head to for the new year.